Shop Local: Welsh Christmas Gift Guide 2020

 From mountain survival skills to rock climbing, rafting to mountain biking, hiking to horse riding, Wales really does have it all if you love the outdoors.

-While we can’t list every outdoor activity provider in Wales (there are plenty of places that do), here are some that we have heard good things about or personally had great experiences with.
+While we can’t list every outdoor activity provider in Wales (there are plenty of places that do), here are some that we have heard good things about or personally had great experiences with for when the world gets a bit more back to normal.

 - Canoe the Wye with Wye Valley Canoes